diehlpk/reusummer22/README.md

-# Challenges for coupling approaches for classical linear elasticity and bond-based peridynamic models for non-uniform meshes and damage
+# Coupling approaches with non-matching grids for classical linear elasticity and bond-based  peridynamic models in 1D - Part II

-Scripts to comapre the simulations including damage.
+Scripts to compare the simulations, including damage.

 ## Dependencies